ngsxfem/ngsxfem/README.md

 # Examples and Documentation

-We provide two main sources to learn how to use `ngsxfem`:
+We provide two main sources with which to learn how to use `ngsxfem`:
- * At <https://github.com/ngsxfem/ngsxfem-jupyter> you can find tutorial-style jupyter notebooks for ngsxfem.
+ * At <https://github.com/ngsxfem/ngsxfem-jupyter> you can find tutorial-style jupyter notebooks for `ngsxfem`.
 These explain the core functionalities and usage of the tools provided by `ngsxfem`.
 You can run those tutorials interactively (without the need of a local installation) through binder.
  * in the [`demos`](./demos)-directory we provide several examples that demonstrate the usage of `ngsxfem` features.
 See [`demos/README.md`](demos/README.md) for details.

  # Installation
- We provide installation instructions for installation through `pip` and installation from source in [`INSTALLATION.md`](INSTALLATION.md).
-Further, [a docker image](https://hub.docker.com/r/schruste/ngsxfem) is available that can be used to run `ngsxfem` through docker.
+ We provide installation instructions for building/installing through `pip` and building/installing from sources in [`INSTALLATION.md`](INSTALLATION.md).
+Further, [a docker image](https://hub.docker.com/r/schruste/ngsxfem) is available which can be used to run `ngsxfem` through docker.

 # List of contributing authors (with major contributions)

 -   Christoph Lehrenfeld (main author)
 -   Fabian Heimann (cut integration, space-time)